Jahl icon

 Monday 13 April 2026 | 7 - 9PM 126 St Felix St, Brooklyn, NY 11217

-The Healing Arts New York Network of the Jameel Arts & Health Lab is proud to announce the next stop of the 2026 Healing Arts Boro Tour at the historic Brooklyn Music School on April 13, 2026.
+The Healing Arts New York Network is proud to announce the next stop of the 2026 Healing Arts Boro Tour at the historic Brooklyn Music School on April 13, 2026.

 Hosted at one of the longest-running performing arts organizations in Brooklyn, together we will gather artists, administrators, clinicians, and public health workers to highlight Brooklyn-based opportunities and programs.

-A conversation, "The Healing Power of the Arts" will feature a discussion aimed at examining the healing properties that music and community building can create in society, moderated by Licensed Creative Arts Therapist, Deborah Douek, featuring Artist and Creative Consultant, Stephen Sheffer.
+A conversation, "The Healing Power of the Arts" will feature a discussion aimed at examining the healing properties that music and community building can create in society.
+Featured panelists include Daoud Abeid, Facilitator, Men at Work Healing; Licensed Creative Arts Therapist, Deborah Douek; Brooklyn Arts Council Executive Director Rasu Jilani, and Artist and Creative Consultant, Stephen Sheffer.
 There will be time for refreshments, networking, and an experiential offering featuring Katie Down, LCAT, MT-BC and Jane Rigler, Ph.D., Co-directors of the Arts & Wellbeing Gathering: a consortium of professional artists and healing arts practitioners.
 Each will offer an experience focused on the theme of “Whole Listening for Wellbeing.”

-Stephen Sheffer, Brooklyn-based award-winning Artist, Creative Health Consultant with Improv for Work & Wellness
+Stephen Sheffer, Creative Health Consultant with Improv for Work & Wellness; Brooklyn-based, award-winning improviser, actor, and writer

-Jane Rigler, Flutist, Composer, Producer, and Organizer, expanding the concept of music and collaboration through explorations in sound and well-being.
+Jane Rigler, Deep Listening® facilitating Artist expanding the concept of music and community collaboration through explorations in sound and well-being

-Katie Down, Licensed Creative Arts Therapist, Music Therapist, and Sound Practitioner using music and sound for trauma informed care.
+Katie Down, Licensed Creative Arts Therapist, Sound Practitioner, and organizer using music and sound for trauma informed community care

 Brooklyn Music School views music and performance as the birthright of all people—an essential way human beings connect with each other and explore their creativity.
 The study of music enhances academic learning and helps develop healthy habits and confidence that will serve students throughout their lives.